Newton Metres to Lb Ft: A practical guide to Torque Conversion

 Q: Can I use online calculators for Nm to lb ft conversion?

 A: Yes, numerous online calculators are available to perform this conversion quickly and accurately.
-However, understanding the underlying principles and performing manual calculations can be beneficial for understanding the concept more deeply and for situations where online access might be limited.
+Still, understanding the underlying principles and performing manual calculations can be beneficial for understanding the concept more deeply and for situations where online access might be limited.

 Q: What about other units of torque?